damxspa/revolution-irc/README.md

 Revolution IRC Next
 ==============

-In this 0.5.6 version, the Wakelock and freezes issues in recent Android versions has been resolved
+In this "Release" version, the Wakelock and freezes issues in recent Android versions has been resolved

 When you launch the application for the first time, a message will appear asking you to allow it to run in the background.